JeyRunner/malin-lang/README.md

   let b = 10;

   return plusAndMul(a, b) + plusAndMul(a, b, multiplyWith= 2);
+  // returns 33
 }

+/**
+ * calc sum of a and b and multiply it with multiplyWith afterwards.
+ */
 func plusAndMul(a: i32, b: i32, multiplyWith: i32 = 1): i32 {
   return (a + b) * multiplyWith;
 }